FarheenZM/JS_DrumKeys/README.md

 # JS_DrumKeys

-Create a page that shows different Drum keys & pressing keys plays the corresponding sound.
+A page that shows different Drum keys & pressing keys plays the corresponding sound.
 This is done by invoking JS from script tag in the html

 ![Screenshot](images/SS.png)